University of Otago: 19th century

 The Otago Association's plan for the European settlement of southern New Zealand, conceived under the principles of Edward Gibbon Wakefield in the 1840s, envisaged a university.

 Dunedin leaders Thomas Burns and James Macandrew urged the Otago Provincial Council during the 1860s to set aside a land endowment for an institute of higher education.
 An ordinance of the council established the university in 1869, giving it 100000 acre of land and the power to grant degrees in Arts, Medicine, Law and Music.
 Burns was named Chancellor but he did not live to see the university open on 5 July 1871.

 The university conferred just one degree, to Alexander Watt Williamson, before becoming an affiliated college of the federal University of New Zealand in 1874.
 With the dissolution of the University of New Zealand in 1961 and the passage of the University of Otago Amendment Act 1961, the university resumed its power to confer degrees.

 Originally operating from William Mason's Post Office building on Princes Street, it relocated to Maxwell Bury's Clocktower and Geology buildings in 1878 and 1879.
 This evolved into the Clocktower complex, a striking group of Gothic revival buildings at the heart of the campus.
 These buildings were inspired by the then-new main building at the University of Glasgow in Scotland.

 Otago was the first university in Australasia to permit women to take a law degree.
 Ethel Benjamin graduated LLB in 1897.
 Later that year she became the first woman in the British Empire to appear as counsel in court.

 20th century

 The University of Otago helped train medical personnel as part of the Otago University Medical Corps.
 They supplied or trained most of the New Zealand Army's doctors and dentists during the First World War.

-Professor Robert Jack made the first radio broadcast in New Zealand from the Department of Physics on 17 November 1921.
+Robert Jack made the first radio broadcast in New Zealand from the Department of Physics on 17 November 1921.

 Queen Elizabeth II visited the university library with the Duke of Edinburgh on 18 March 1970.
 This was the first time the royals completed informal "walkabouts" to meet the public, and it was the first visit of Prince Charles (then 21 years old) and Princess Anne (19 years) to this country.